Somerville College, Oxford: Choir

 The Choir of Somerville College is mixed voice and led by the Director of Chapel Music, Will Dawes.
 In conjunction with the organ scholars, the choir is central to the musical life at the college.

 There are regular concerts and cathedral visits, and recitals featuring soloists from the choir.
 In recent years it has toured Germany (2005 and 2009), Italy (2010) and the United States (2014 and 2016).
 It sings every term-time Sunday at the evening service.
 The organ of the college chapel is a traditionally voiced instrument by Harrison & Harrison.

-Somerville offers up to five Choral Exhibitions a year to applicants reading any subject.
+Somerville offers up to eight Choral Exhibitions a year to applicants reading any subject.

 The college choir has released two CDs on the Stone Records label, "Requiem Aeternam" (2012) and "Advent Calendar" (2013).

 Triennial Ball

 Once every three years, Somerville hosts a ball jointly with Jesus College, Oxford.
-The last, for 1500 people, was held in May 2019 and the next ball will come in 2022.
+The last, for over a thousand people, was held in April 2022 and the next ball will come in 2025.

 However, the 2013 ball, The Last Ball, was mired in controversy reported in national news.
 The organisers had intended to display a live nurse shark as entertainment.
 Permission for the shark was initially granted by the principal Alice Prochaska, but was subsequently revoked following student protests.
 The ball was widely condemned for poor organisation, examples of which included a lack of canapés and the presence of only one food stand, serving pork; the vegetarian options were said to run out quickly and revellers were reportedly set on fire by the pork rôtisserie.
 The Guardian reported "The ball descended into farce with guests questioning what the organisers had done with the money paid by 1,000 guests."

 Academic reputation

 Before men were admitted Somerville, under the principalship of Barbara Craig, established a position at or near the head of the Norrington Table.
 Currently Somerville is in the lower half of the university's colleges for academic achievement.
 For the academic year 2018/19, it came 21st out of 30 in the Norrington Table, which lists the university's undergraduate colleges in order of their students' examination performances.
-The college has been recognized as a University College of Sanctuary by the UK charity City of Sanctuary, and offers a fully-funded postgraduate Sanctuary scholarship.
+The college has been recognised as a University College of Sanctuary by the UK charity City of Sanctuary, and offers a fully-funded postgraduate Sanctuary scholarship.